steadybit/extension-aws/README.md

         "arn:aws:apigateway:*::/apis/*/stages",
         "arn:aws:apigateway:*::/apis/*/stages/*"
       ]
+    },
+    {
+      "Effect": "Allow",
+      "Action": [
+        "logs:CreateLogDelivery",
+        "logs:GetLogDelivery",
+        "logs:UpdateLogDelivery",
+        "logs:DeleteLogDelivery",
+        "logs:ListLogDeliveries",
+        "logs:DescribeResourcePolicies",
+        "logs:PutResourcePolicy"
+      ],
+      "Resource": "*"
     }
   ]
 }
 ```

 > Note: API Gateway uses the `apigateway:GET`/`apigateway:PATCH` style of permissions instead of dedicated action verbs. `GET` covers discovery of both REST (v1) and HTTP (v2) APIs. `PATCH` is required if you want to use the throttle attack on either REST or HTTP stages (a single IAM action covers both API types).
 WebSocket stages are not supported by the throttle attack.
+>
+> The `logs:*LogDelivery`/`logs:*ResourcePolicy*` block is only required for the throttle attack on HTTP (v2) stages that have **access logging enabled** (`AccessLogSettings` configured).
+AWS validates the vended-logs delivery setup on any `UpdateStage` call when access logging is on, even when the update only touches throttle fields.
+Without these permissions the attack fails at Start with `Insufficient permissions to enable logging ... logs:CreateLogDelivery`.
+Discovery-only and the REST throttle attack do not need this block.

 </details>
 <details>